 "Rod Louden has helped me take the monster from within me, and shove him back under the bed where he belongs!"
 Jeff Nimoy—Emmy Award winning writer/producer/actor

-In 2006, Rod was selected to be a contributing author to 101 Great Ways to Improve your LIfe, Vol.3.
-Rod, along with 100 other experts in their respective fields, share ideas on personal success and happiness.
+In 2006, I was selected to be a contributing author to 101 Great Ways to Improve your Life, Vol.3.
+Myself, along with 100 other experts in their respective fields, share ideas on personal success and happiness.
 Industry leaders such as Mark Victor Hansen, of the Chicken Soup for the Soul series, bestselling author, Ken Blanchard, author of The One Minute Manager, and Les Brown, a highly respected motivational speaker, and others combine to bring you a unique reading experience.

 Please indicate in your order which book you are purchasing.
 Thank you!